Find advice and answers from our support team fast or get in touch

 Further, you need to complete and file form P11D(b) to report Class 1A National Insurance contributions on benefits in kind despite payrolling them.

-The records need to kept for 3 years from the end of the tax year they relate to.
-HMRC may check records to make sure that the employer is paying the right amount of tax.
+The records must be maintained for 3 years from the end of the tax year they relate to.
+HMRC may check your records to make sure that the employer is paying the right amount of tax.
 Click here to read more about PAYE and payroll.

 EPS refers to Employer Payment Summary.
 It is basically used to claim refunds/recoverable amounts from HMRC or making declarations to HMRC.
 Few situations in which EPS needs to be filed are: